14th Street Line (Washington, D.C.): Streetcar era

 The North American Company, a transit and utilities holding company began to acquire stock in the Washington Railway in 1922, gaining a controlling interest by 1928.
 By December 31, 1933, it owned 50.016% of the voting stock.
 North American tried to purchase Capital Traction, but Capital Traction always remained widely owned by the residents of Washington, without a principal stock holder.
 North American never owned more than 2.5% of Capital Traction stock.

 The Great Depression proved difficult for the transit companies.
 On December 1, 1933, Washington Railway and Electric Company, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company.
-Washington Railway continued as a holding company, owning 50% of Capital Transit and 100% of PEPCO, but Capital Traction was later dissolved.
+Washington Railway continued as a holding company, owning half of Capital Transit and all of PEPCO, but Capital Traction was later dissolved.
 For the first time, street railways in Washington were under the management of one company.

 After the 1933 consolidation, the Fourteenth Street Line was combined with part of the ex-Washington Railway and Electric Company Fourth Street Line, which used Fourteenth Street from the White House south to the Bureau of Engraving, where a new underground terminal was built.
 It later formed routes 50, 52, and 54 which were used the old Fourteenth Street Line, running respectively to the Bureau of Engraving, the ex-WR&E Eleventh Street Line (via U Street), and the Pennsylvania Avenue Line to the Navy Yard.
 Route 52 was discontinued which ran to U street and 11th Street, but 50 and 54 remained until January 28, 1962.